Bursasies, internships and learnerships

 - New Growth Path: Accord 2 - Basic Education and Partnerships with Schools, July 2011 [PDF]

 - New Growth Path: Accord 6 - Youth Employment Accord [PDF]

-Government youth websites and social media
+Government youth websites

 - National Youth Development Agency

 - KwaZulu-Natal Unemployed Graduates

 - Department of Public Enterprises youth programmes